therealadam/outliner-graphql/readme.md

 # An outliner, a GraphQL learning experiment

-Wherein the author gets back up to speed on building applications around GraphQL APIs.
+Wherein the author gets back up to speed on building applications around GraphQL APIs.[1]

 ## Prologue